forcepusher/forcepusher/README.md

 Projects done with the help of AI (Average Intelligence) tools have "Sloppy" in their name, while others never used it.
 Don't get me wrong, AI is a great tool to get stuff done fast, but it's dum as hell and have to be carefully guided.

-Current Transformers LLM architecture is essentially T9 autocomplete from an old phone, and models are just dictionaries.
+Current Transformers LLM arch is essentially T9 autocomplete from an old phone, and models are just dictionaries.
+Now that you have proper expectations, you're ready to start building.

 Oh, BTW.
 Stop using cloud AI services, start with your own local LMStudio/ComfyUI machine.
 Save monies.
 3 weeks of pure suffering and you're ready for a true/actual AI future, it'll pay off in less than a year.